All Episodes

 Peter, thanks for checking in.

-Let's go to uh Steve in Middleburg, Virginia.
+Let's go to Steve in Middleburg, Virginia.

-You're up next on the Jason Lewis show, and don't you feel better now that the estate has released that tough report on the Virginia Tech shooting?
+And don't you feel better now that the state has released that tough report on the Virginia Tech shooting?

-Uh people aren't perfect, are they?
+People aren't perfect, are they?

-Uh Jason, uh, thanks for taking my call.
+Jason, thanks for taking my call.

 Right.

-Uh it's my contention that since the sixties, if you read Judge Bork's book slouching towards Gamora, since the sixties, I think liberalism has taken the uh the country and the culture into the include a climate where sex in public bathrooms is acceptable behavior.
+Since the 60s, I think liberalism has taken the country and the culture into the included a climate where sex in public bathrooms is acceptable behavior.

-Uh it's it's a contention that as long as there's a double standard for the Democrats versus Republicans, this this might result in less less Republicans and more Democrats, and that's the sad irony is it's gonna result in more sex in public bathrooms.
+It's my contention that as long as there's a double standard for Democrats versus Republicans, this might result in less Republicans and more Democrats.

-The irony is Democrats do not eat their own.
+Well, the irony is Democrats do not eat their own.

-When Barney Frank, Jerry Studs gets a standing ovation.
+When Barney Frank, Jerry Studs gets a standing ovation, Barney Frank chairs the finance committee.

-Why is it the Republicans now, granted, I again, I'll say it again.
+Why is it the Republicans now?

 I think Craig ought to go.

-But I will say this the Republicans are running away from this guy faster than Bill Clinton from church.
+The Republicans are running away from this guy faster than Bill Clinton from church.

-They stick up for their scandal plague members, and the Republicans don't.
+They stick up for their scandal-plague members, and the Republicans don't.

 Republicans have got to learn how to fight.